This is step 6 of 9 of the implementation module Recruiting.

 - Click on Apply changes to complete the process.

 You can create an additional category called Talent pool.
-Transfer any candidates into this category who you wish to consider for future positions.
+Transfer any candidates into this category who you wish to consider for future jobs.
 Learn how to create a talent pool.

 You are ready to move on and Set up interview types and invitations.